 \section{Abstract}

-The tree forcing method given by \cite{liu2015cone} enables the cone avoiding of strong enumeration of a given tree, within a subset or co-subset of an \emph{arbitrary} given set, provided the given tree does not admit computable strong enumeration.
-Using this result, we settled and reproduced a series of problems in reverse mathematics.
-In this paper, we demonstrate cone avoiding results within an infinite subset of a given 1-random set.
-We show that for any given 1-random set $X$, there exists an infinite subset $Y$ of $X$ such that $Y$ does not compute any real with positive effective Hausdorff dimension, thus answering negatively a question posed by Kjos-Hanssen that whether there exists a 1-random set of which any infinite subset computes some 1-random real.
-The result is surprising in that the tree forcing technique used on the subset or co-subset seems to heavily rely on subset co-subset combinatorics, whereas this result does not.
+The tree forcing method of Liu enables the cone avoiding of bounded enumeration of a given tree, within subsets or co-subsets of an \emph{arbitrary} given set, provided the given tree does not admit computable bounded enumeration.
+Using this result, he settled and reproduced a series of problems and results in reverse mathematics and the theory of algorithmic randomness, including showing that every 1-random set has an infinite subset or co-subset which computes no 1-random set.

+In this paper, we show that for any given 1-random set $A$, there exists an infinite subset $G$ of $A$ such that $G$ does not compute any set with positive effective Hausdorff dimension.

+In particular we answer in the affirmative Kjos-Hanssen's 2006 question whether each 1-random set has an infinite subset which computes no 1-random set.

+The result is surprising in that the tree forcing technique seems to heavily rely on subset co-subset combinatorics, whereas this result does not.